xmos/lib_xtcp/README.rst

 Known issues
 ************

 * Only one network interface supported at a time.
-This needs support from the underlying ``lib_ethernet`` library.
+This needs support from the underlying ``lib_ethernet`` library (https://github.com/xmos/lib_xtcp/issues/51).
 * Support for IP4LL have been disabled.

 ****************